Access4all/adg/pages/knowledge/semantics/widgets/README.md

 ---
-layout: layout
 navigation_title: "Widgets"
 position: 3
-lead: "HTML supports interactive controls for most requirements.
-But what about additional interaction patterns that don't offer an HTML equivalent?
-Surprisingly to many, standard browser behaviour is also a fool-proof way to provide even complex custom functionalities in the style of modern widgets.
-The trick is to simply use traditional form controls, change their visual design using CSS, and add the needed interactivity using JavaScript."
 changed: "2018-04-12"
 ---

 # Widgets simply working for all

+**HTML supports interactive controls for most requirements.
+But what about additional interaction patterns that don't offer an HTML equivalent?
+Surprisingly to many, standard browser behaviour is also a fool-proof way to provide even complex custom functionalities in the style of modern widgets.
+The trick is to simply use traditional form controls, change their visual design using CSS, and add the needed interactivity using JavaScript.**

 Let's think about the true spirit of a typical widget, for example a tablist: what is its purpose?
 It offers a list of items that are toggling the visibility of related containers.
 Only one item can be visible at a time, and if another one is activated, the previously active one gets deactivated automatically.